 At a time when manufacturer’s adulteration of food was rife, Keiller invited The Lancet‘s food adulteration expert, Dr Arthur Hassall, to examine their marmalade in 1859, which he declared to be pure and “the finest he had ever tasted”.

-Until the 1870s the jam was made with a 1:1 fruit sugar ratio, and only the juice and peel of the fruit were used in order to maximise sweetness.
+Until the 1870s the jam was made with a 1:1 fruit to sugar ratio, and only the juice and peel of the fruit were used in order to maximise sweetness.
 The abolition of sugar duty gave preserve manufacturers the incentive to use all the bitter innards of the fruit, and simply increase the sugar content to compensate.
-This gave notable economies but decreased the quality of the product.
+This produced notable economies but decreased the quality of the product.

 It was not until the 1880s that Keiller was surpassed by Cadbury and Rowntree as the largest confectionery manufacturer in Britain.

 Formation of a limited company